Israel vows not to ‘stop’ as Gaza death toll nears 24,000 on day 100 of war

 Regarding the stated goal of bringing all captives back home, little progress has been made since a fragile truce in early December allowed the return of about 105 people.
 The issue is a thorny one within Israel, with relatives of those held inside Gaza pressuring the war cabinet to do more for their release.

-Tens of thousands of people marked “100 days of hell” in Tel Aviv on Saturday night in a rally staged by the families of the captives.
-It came as the national labour union and academic institutions called a 100-minute solidarity strike on Sunday morning.
+Tens of thousands of people in Tel Aviv marked “100 days of hell” at rallies in Hostage Square on Saturday and Sunday.
+Families and supporters of the captives gathered to demand the release of the hostages.

+“The families are absolutely desperate,” said Al Jazeera’s Sara Khairat, reporting from Tel Aviv.
+“They went from uniting here at the rallies every single Saturday, where tens of thousands of people have been showing up.
+Now the kind of rhetoric they’re using is ‘enough is enough’.”

+On Sunday, a spokesman for Hamas’s armed wing meanwhile said the fate of many Israeli hostages has become unknown.
+In a televised address, Abu Ubaida said many of the hostages “may have been killed”, blaming their fate on Israel.

 Risk of spillovers